Intera/typo3-extension-cacheopt/Documentation/Installation/Index.rst

 If you have additional Extensions that are not supported yet you can:

-- Look at the section :ref:`developers-guide` to see how you can configure additional Extensions.
+- Look at the section :ref:`developer` to see how you can configure additional Extensions.
 - Open an `issue on Github`_ and request the Extension to be included in the default configuration.

 .. _issue on Github: https://github.com/Intera/typo3-extension-cacheopt/issues/